Wary U.S. uncertain of Israel's Iran plans

 'UNINTENDED CONSEQUENCES'

-The uncertainty comes amid extraordinarily sharp public warnings in the last few weeks by U.S. Defense Secretary Leon Panetta about the potential "unintended consequences" of military action against Iran.
+The uncertainty comes amid extraordinarily sharp public warnings in the last few weeks by U.S. Defence Secretary Leon Panetta about the potential "unintended consequences" of military action against Iran.

 Panetta told a forum in Washington last week that an attack on Iran would risk "an escalation" that could "consume the Middle East in confrontation and conflict that we would regret."